 I have always loved psychology since my first class in college.
 As I advanced through my MA and Ph.D. programs, I was increasingly sure that I wanted to combine both teaching and psychotherapy as a career.
 I have never been sorry for that decision.
 I have spent my career teaching psychotherapy and supervising MA marriage and family trainees, while continuing to maintain a small private practice on the side.
 My students have been very supportive of my roles as both teaching and "doing" therapy.

 My training has been in a number of psychotherapy modalities, such as Client-centered, Gestalt, CBT, Behavioral, Sexual Therapy and more recently, family and systems approaches.
 I am especially fond of the Gottman approach to couples counseling with its strong research and scientific underpinnings.
 I believe that we are social animals and that underneath we all are striving to communicate more effectively--to cure and to grow-- with our fellow human beings.
 Given this, I tend to often see myself as an "orchestra director," listening, searching for alternatives, but never judging anyone's perspective.

-I have opened a small practice for couples in a new venue for me: San Francisco.
+I closed my office in San Francisco during the pandemic, but still see couples online.
 I will be using the Gottman Method, for which I have had Level 1, 2, and Levels 3a and 3b training.
 I encourage couples to commit to 3 initial sessions of intake and assessment, prior to deciding whether or not the therapy "fits" their needs. i will also be running some workshops for couples that are not therapy-oriented, but rather growth-enhancing and have had additional training to do this.